Stable growth in concrete, steel and glazing construction: UPB increases efficiency every year

 Meet UPB Holding, a forward-looking company that operates in engineering, production and construction.
-This leading Latvian industrial enterprise group has 25 years of experience in domestic and export markets.
+The successful leading Latvian industrial enterprise group has 25 years of experience in domestic and export markets.

-Arturs Neiburgs Head of R&D, Engineering Department at UPB is responsible for Research & Development, software development projects for design, academic collaboration and new products.
-From his experience Neiburgs knows that when software is clever and functions smoothly it inevitably allows time and space for users to develop working processes.
+Arturs Neiburgs is the Head of R&D, Engineering Department at UPB.
+He is responsible for Research & Development, software development projects for design, academic collaboration and new products.
+From his experience Neiburgs knows that when software is clever and functions smoothly it inevitably allows time and room for users to develop working processes.
 When processes are carefully planned time will be saved.
-Such good processes have improved efficiency at UBP each year.
+Such good processes have grown efficiency at UBP each year.

 BIM helps win and plan projects better